 Co-pays, co-insurances, and deductibles may apply depending on the coverage chosen and the type of service provided.

-Coverage may also be available for adult children and domestic partners.
+Coverage may also be available for adult children.
 For more information regarding the available health plans, please visit the following links:

-VSP supplemental vision insurance can enhance your base vision coverage provided by your health insurance by providing discounts for eyewear and contact lenses and exams.
+Delta Delta vision insurance, in partnership with EyeMed Vision Care, can enhance your base vision coverage provided by your health insurance by providing discounts for eyewear and contact lenses and exams.
 For more information, please visit the following link:

 Benefited employees are eligible for term, group life insurance available through the State of Wisconsin.
 The maximum benefit is equal to five times an employee’s annual salary.
 Spouse and dependent coverage is also available up to $20,000 and $10,000, respectively.
 Premium rates are based on age and salary and are updated yearly.